-“In most cases, this amount is likely to be the same because your income, registration status, and household probably did not change,” Duboff said. - However, if your income is very different, your filing status has changed or you had a baby in 2019, the payment may be more or less than based on the 2018 declaration.
-If you have not received your check yet, it is not too late to file your tax return for 2019 and receive the proper payment. ”
+“In most cases, this amount is likely to be the same because your income, registration status and household probably have not changed,” Duboff said. - However, if your income is dramatically different, your filing status has changed, or you have a child in 2019, the payment may be higher or lower than based on the 2018 return.
+If you haven't received your check yet, it's not too late to file your 2019 tax return and get paid properly. "

 However, if you have already received the check based on the tax return of 2018 and in the end you will receive a different amount, you will receive the difference next year.

-“If the final payment is different, a reconciliation will be made in the form of a loan when filing a tax return for 2020,” Duboff said.
+“In case the final payment is different, there will be a credit reconciliation when filing the 2020 tax return,” Duboff said.

 The extension includes your estimated tax payments for the 1st and 2nd quarters of 2020

 “The renewal is not just a later date for filing a declaration, but also a deadline for payment,” Duboff said. - Most importantly, the extension also includes tax payments for the first and second quarters of 2020, which were to be paid on April 15 and June 15.
 Failure to make these payments before July 15 will not entail any interest or penalty. "

 The new term also applies to real estate and gift tax returns.